Nové Mitrovice: Sights

 The main landmark of Nové Mitrovice is the Church of Saint John of Nepomuk.
 It was built in the Baroque style in 1722–1726.
 It was most likely designed by Jakub Auguston.

+The almost entire village of Mítov is protected as a village monument zone because of its well-preserved folk architecture houses.
+The village is largely made up of half-timbered houses from the 18th century and the first half of the 19th century, supplemented by brick buildings from the second half of the 19th and early 20th centuries.
+A notable building is the half-timbered water mill in the lower part of the village.